 This week I talk about procrastination.
-Whether you consider procrastination to be your spirit animal or people who procrastinate drive you nuts you’re going to learn a few things.
+Whether you consider procrastination to be your spirit animal or people who procrastinate drive you nuts you’re going to learn a few things (it might be a good time to spring clean your business!).

 Have a question or comment?